-1.3 International Environmental Conventions
+1.3 International environmental conventions

-20. Faced with several environmental challenges as delineated above, most countries in the two biomes have become signatories to the main international and regional environmental conventions (Table 1).
+Faced with several environmental challenges, most countries in the two biomes have become signatories to the main international and regional environmental conventions (table 1.2).
 By complying with convention obligations, these countries can access and benefit from financial support from the GEF.
-The United Nations Convention to Combat Desertification and the Convention for Biological Diversity have been ratified by all 23 countries in the biomes.
-And all these countries except South Sudan have ratified the United Nations Framework Convention on Climate Change and the Stockholm Convention on Persistent Organic Pollutants (POPs).
-Most countries are also party to the more recent Minamata Convention on Mercury.
-Additionally, some countries have joined other biome- or ecoregion-specific environmental agreements, such as the Permanent Inter-State Committee for Drought Control in the Sahel and the Abidjan Convention for the Cooperation in the Protection, Management and Development of the Marine and Coastal Environment of the Atlantic Coast of the West, Central and Southern Africa Region.
+The United Nations Convention to Combat Desertification and the Convention for Biological Diversity have been ratified by all 23 countries in the biomes, and all these countries, except South